-17. Review of the Strategy
+18. Review of the Strategy

-The next review is due in September 2024.
-We are moving this to the usual 3-yearly cycle as we are going to adopt a meaningful Action Plan which will be reviewed quarterly by the Management Committee.
-Please do not hesitate to contact our Communications Officer if you have any comments or suggestions for improvement for the next edition.
+The next review is due in September 2027.
+Please do not hesitate to contact our Customer & Corporate Services Manager if you have any comments or suggestions for improvement for the next edition.

-We consulted on the 2021 edition by putting a feature in our June and September ChitChat Newsletters.
+We consulted on the 2024 edition by putting a feature in our June and September ChitChat Newsletters and hosting a focus group in July.